-Who is Diversified Recovery Bureau, LLC?
+Who is Diversified Recovery Bureau?

 Diversified Recovery Bureau, LLC is a third-party collection agency located in West Seneca, New York.